-filter 13
+14 filter

 .data A data frame, data frame extension (e.g. a tibble), or a lazy data frame (e.g. from dbplyr or dtplyr).
-See Methods, below, for more details. <data-masking> Expressions that return a logical value, and are defined in . . . terms of the variables in .data.
+See Methods, below, for more details.

+<data-masking> Expressions that return a logical value, and are defined in terms of the variables in .data.
 If multiple expressions are included, they are combined with the & operator.
-Only rows for which all conditions evaluate to TRUE are kept.
-Relevant when the .data input is grouped.
-If .preserve = FALSE (the default), .preserve the grouping structure is recalculated based on the resulting data, otherwise the grouping is kept as is.
+Only rows for which all conditions evaluate to the grouping structure is recalculated based on the resulting data, otherwise the grouping is kept as is.